M80 Stiletto: Design

 The M80 Stiletto is a U.S. Navy vessel designed for combat in shallow coastal waters.
 The 88 ft Stiletto's unusual shape and patented M-hull provides a stable yet fast platform for mounting electronic surveillance equipment or weapons, or for conducting special operations.
 The hull design allows stability at high speeds and rough conditions without the need for foils or lifting devices.

-Its shallow draft means the M80 Stiletto can operate in littoral and riverine environments and potentially all s for beach landings.
-The "faceted" design of the frontal aspect is intended to give a low radar "stealth" signature.
+Its shallow draft means the M80 Stiletto can operate in littoral and riverine environments and potentially for beach landings.
+The "faceted" design of the frontal aspect is intended to give a low radar signature.

 The M80 Stiletto is equipped with four Caterpillar C32 1232 kW (1652 HP) engines yielding a top speed in excess of 60 kn and a range of 500 nmi when fully loaded.
 Alternatively, it may be fitted with jet drives for shallow-water operations and beaching.
 It has a topside flight deck for launching and retrieving unmanned aerial vehicles.
-Its rear ramp can launch and recover an 11-meter rigid-hull inflatable boat or autonomous underwater vehicles.
+Its rear ramp can launch and recover an 11-meter rigid-hull inflatable boat or autonomous underwater vehicle.

 It weighs 45 tons unloaded, light enough to be hoisted onto a cargo ship, yet it can carry a 20 ton payload.
 The craft is 88.6 ft LOA, with a width of 40 ft and a height of 18.5 ft and a draft of 2.5 ft.
 The M80 Stiletto is the largest U.S. naval vessel using advanced carbon-fiber and epoxy composite materials, which yield a light yet strong hull.
 These craft are expected to cost between $6 and $10 million US Dollars each.